US dollar outlook more subdued, but tariffs souring sentiment: Reuters poll

 Even some of those who said they weren't concerned said there could be gradual slippage.

-Arindam Sandilya, JP Morgan's co-head of global FX strategy and head of macro strategy for Asia, said a '"slower process of erosion" could continue for a long time.
+"History teaches us that network effects make it extremely difficult to dislodge reserve currency status in the short-term, but a slower process of erosion can continue for a long time before such a binary shift in the global monetary architecture happens," said Arindam Sandilya, JP Morgan's co-head of global FX strategy and head of macro strategy for Asia.

-"(It is) more likely we see a continuation of the trends that have been in place for the past two decades – a steady decline in the U.S. dollar's allocation in central bank reserve holdings, and a search for alternative reserve assets such as gold," Sandilya added.
+"(It is) more likely we see a continuation of the trends that have been in place for the past two decades – a steady decline in the U.S. dollar's allocation in central bank reserve holdings, and a search for alternative reserve assets such as gold."

 (Other stories from the Reuters April foreign exchange poll)

-Reporting by Sarupya Ganguly; Polling by Mumal Rathore and Anant Chandak; Editing by Ross Finley and Chizu Nomiyama
+Reporting by Sarupya Ganguly; Polling by Mumal Rathore and Anant Chandak; Editing by Ross Finley, Chizu Nomiyama and Aurora Ellis